Kansas Promise Service

 Students awarded will sign an Agreement that states you will live and work in the State of Kansas for two consecutive years following the successful completion of your program of study.
 Failure to do so will result in your having to repay the amount of the scholarship assistance that you received plus interest.

-The application will open on July 1st.
+The application is open.
 Eligible applicants will be awarded on a first-come, first-served basis and funds are limited.